joblyapp/team-liquidados/front/README.md

 - Change ORDER of showed sales.
 DONE
 - The TOTAL on ShowSale has too many decimal numbers and the addition is wrong.
 DONE.

-- Make the PAGINATION NUMEBERS shorter.
+- Make the PAGINATION NUMBERS shorter.
+DONE.

+## PAGINATION fixes

+* Not to resize when changing pages.
 DONE.